 Project creators must have full rights to the series idea and identify all individuals involved (e.g., writer and character designer) at the time of upload.

-You can submit your series publicly on the site in order to start a project, or choose to upload it for private review.
+You can submit your series publicly on the site in order to start a project, or choose to upload it for private evaluation.
 Either way, it will be evaluated by our development staff.

-Yes, you may submit your script or series idea for private review by Amazon Studios.
-After clicking "Upload your work" you will be offered the choice of submitting for private review or public review.
+Yes, you may submit your script, video, or series idea for private evaluation by Amazon Studios.
+After clicking "Start a New Project" you will be offered the choice of submitting your project privately or publicly.

-Yes, you are able to remove your project using a tool we provide after your complete submission has been on the site for more than 45 days, provided that Amazon Studios has not exercised our option to buy your script or paid you to extend our option within that time period.
-Note that the 45-day option and evaluation period (during which you cannot remove your script) restarts when you or, in the case of publicly submitted scripts, when anyone, submits a revision, even if the initial 45 day option period has already ended.
+Yes, you are able to remove your project using the 'Remove project' button on your project page after your complete submission has been on the site for more than 45 days, provided that Amazon Studios has not exercised our option to buy your project or paid you to extend our option within that time period.
+Note that the 45-day option and evaluation period (during which you cannot remove your script) restarts when you or, in the case of publicly-submitted projects, when anyone, submits a revision, even if the initial 45 day option period has already ended.

 If you submitted your project for public review at Amazon Studios, when you remove your project, the project page will be taken down, and the project will no longer be displayed to visitors of Amazon Studios.
 Though we discourage "mash-ups" of pieces from multiple projects (see our FAQ about "mash-ups"), because Amazon Studios is a community development platform, we cannot guarantee that elements of your project will not have been incorporated into other projects on Amazon Studios that remain on the site after yours is removed.
 (In another FAQ, we describe what you can do if you believe that your work has been copied).
 Also, after you remove your project, Amazon Studios may still make and distribute video clips of your project up to 10 minutes in length.
 We expect that Amazon Studios will help your project grow and improve, and we want to be able to show other visitors what Amazon Studios has helped you accomplish.
 See the FAQ "How do rights work under the Amazon Studios Development Agreement" for additional information.

-If you submitted your project for private review at Amazon Studios, when you remove your project, you will no longer be able to access it on the Amazon Studios site.
+If you submitted your project for private evaluation at Amazon Studios, when you remove your project, you will no longer be able to access it on the Amazon Studios site.

 See the Help topic Removing a project for more details about removing your project.

-Notable Movie Projects and Notable Series Projects have been identified by our story department as having potential, but don't match the current needs of our Development Slate.
+Notable Movie Projects and Notable Series Projects have been identified by our development staff as having potential, but don't match the current needs of our Development Slate.
 We believe Notable Projects have the ingredients to be successful and we encourage their writers to consider reactions from audiences, get feedback from other writers, or collaborate with a partner to make their work even stronger.

-In order to contribute video content (like a movie trailer or video promo) you created with partners, you must get everyone else who worked on the video content to assign to you any rights they may have to the video content before you upload it.
-We don't have a mechanism for co-ownership of video content.
+In order to start a project with a video, or contribute video content (like a video or series promo) you created with partners, you must get everyone else who worked on the video to assign to you any rights they may have to the video before you upload it.
+We don't have a mechanism for co-ownership of videos.
 See the Help page Submitting video content for more details and forms you can use.

 If you want to be considered for a paid opportunity, we'll need to know about your ideas for the assignment and the skills you have to pull off your plans.
-Details for each paid opportunity, including specifics about what to include in your proposal and deadlines, will be spelled out on the appropriate project page.
+Details for each paid opportunity, including specifics about what to include in your proposal and deadlines, will be spelled out on the Amazon Studios Opportunities page.

 The Amazon Studios site is not a signatory to any agreement with a collective bargaining organization, including the Writers Guild of America Minimum Basic Agreement.
 If you are a WGA member, we encourage you to have your agent contact our Los Angeles-based production company, Amazon Studios, Inc., in order to apply for paid writing assignments.